Cloud-Based Website Integrity Monitoring

-Our scanning feature is a solution developed to intelligently crawl and identify infections across any platform.
+Our scanning feature intelligently crawls and identifies infections across any platform.
 The scanner leverages internal definitions that are refined daily, external sources, and intelligence to identify both potentially harmful signatures and anomalies that may not be known.
 This scanner powers Sucuri SiteCheck, our popular free website scanner, and our internal monitoring service.

-Every plan includes a number of monitoring options, each of which provides a slew of information that helps to determine malicious activity.
+Every plan includes a number of monitoring options, each of which provides a slew of information that help to determine malicious activity.

-On by default for all clients, this option leverages our scanning service to identify all types of malware, SPAM injections, website errors, disabled sites, database connection issues and code anomalies that require special attention.
+On by default for all clients, this option leverages our scanning service to identify malware, SPAM injections, website errors, disabled sites, database connection issues and code anomalies that require special attention.

 Our scanner is highly sophisticated and designed to identify a number of different infection types.
 The monitoring is divided into two unique methodologies.
 The first is based on remote scans and the second on server level scans.

 - Cross Site Scripting (XSS)